Take A Break By Nicole Peluse St. Francis Hospital

 Not all breaks are created equal.
 The most effective type of break will depend on individual needs, preferences, and the nature of the task at hand.
 Here are some examples of different types of breaks:

-- Lunch Breaks (30-60 minutes): Lunch breaks are essential for refueling and recharging.
-It's important to step away from your workspace and engage in activities that promote relaxation and well-being.
+• Lunch Breaks (30-60 minutes): Lunch breaks are essential for refueling and recharging. it helps to step away from your workspace and engage in activities that promote relaxation and well-being.
 Examples include eating a nutritious meal, going for a walk in a park, or reading a book.

 Implementing Breaks Effectively: Practical Tips and Strategies